openxla/stablehlo/docs/spec.md

 can be realized using integer scales with integer-only arithmetic.
 Refer to [dot_general](#dot_general) op for an example.
-The exact manner in which a computation involving floating-point scales is converted to a computation using integer scales for each individual operation is implementation-defined.
-Also, the bit width of the multiplier and shift, chosen for each operation, is implementation defined.
+The exact manner in which a computation involving floating-point scales is converted to a computation using integer scales for each individual operation is TBD.
+Also, the bit width of the multiplier and shift, chosen for each operation, is TBD.

-For simplicity, we will only use floating-point scale when defining the operation specification, unless otherwise specified.

 There is an ongoing discussion on the semantics of `QuantizationZeroPoint`, including the type, the values and whether there can be just one or